Frequently Asked Questions

 • If your license allows you to distribute these files, specify the include_msvcr option to build_exe to have them distributed automatically.

-Single-file executables#
+Single-file executables

-You can use other tools to compress the build directory from cx_Freeze into a self-extracting archive:
+Also, you can use other tools to compress the build directory from cx_Freeze into a self-extracting archive:

-License for frozen programs#
+License for frozen programs

 In order to make it easy to comply with this requirement, cx_Freeze will automatically include a copy of the license, as a text file, as part of the frozen program.

-How to install Patchelf#
+How to install Patchelf

-Patchelf is used in Linux and unix-like systems (FreeBSD, etc, except macOS).
+Patchelf is used in Linux and Unix-like systems (FreeBSD, etc, except macOS).
 In Linux, cx_Freeze 6.10+ installs it using Patchelf wheels.

 If you have any trouble with it, because your platform is not supported by binary wheels, please install it using the system package manager or from sources.